faroya/Faster-than-Fast-NeNMF/README.md

 > F. Yahaya, M. Puigt, G. Delmaire, and G. Roussel, "Faster-than-fast NMF using random projections and Nesterov iterations," in Proc. of  iTWIST: international Traveling Workshop on Interactions between low-complexity data models and Sensing Techniques, Marseille, France, November 21-23, 2018.
 >

-### Contact
+### Support

-If you need any assistance to run this code, please write to Farouk.Yahaya [at] univ-littoral.fr and Matthieu.Puigt [at] univ-littoral.fr .
-We will do our best to help you.
+For any suggestions or questions about this code, please contact: Farouk.Yahaya [at] univ-littoral.fr and Matthieu.Puigt [at] univ-littoral.fr.